-(Picture 2.1.2.2 Accelerometer Theory & Design)
+As Figure 2.2 above shows the inner structure of a kind of accelerometers, which be comprised of Seismic mass, a Damping element, a spring (Elastic element), External reference and Internal reference frame.
+When the vehicle is moved with an acceleration, the mass will move to another position, the spring will stretches and x and y, Internal reference and External reference, will change, so there is a relationship happened between the vehicle acceleration and the references of x and y.

-As the picture2.2.2 above shows the schematic of an accelerometer, which be comprised of a mass (m), a spring (k) and a dashpot.
-When the object moves and has an accelerations, the mass moves to another position, the spring (k) will stretches and the dashpot will produce an relative damping coefficient(c) and the value (c) can be transfer to a digital signal or number which can be used directly.
+I